Aero by Upgaming plane against minimalist sky with iTech Labs badge

 Hit rate ~10 to 20% per round

-Six features you will actually use
+Six panel functions you will actually use

 Auto Bet